 Kathleen L. Barrón

-Senior Vice President, Federal Regulatory Affairs & Wholesale Market Policy, Exelon Corporation
+Executive Vice President, Government and Regulatory Affairs and Public Policy, Exelon Corporation

-Kathleen L. Barrón is senior vice president, federal regulatory affairs and wholesale market policy, for Exelon Corporation.
-In that role, she oversees Exelon’s management of federal regulatory policies and strategies and is responsible for identifying and assessing key policy issues of interest to Exelon, crafting the company’s position on such issues, and developing strategies for achieving Exelon’s public policy objectives.
+As Executive Vice President, Government and Regulatory Affairs and Public Policy, Exelon Corporation, Barrón leads the development and implementation of federal, state and regional governmental, regulatory and public policy strategies for Exelon Corporation, the nation’s largest producer and distributor of clean energy.
+She is responsible for identifying and assessing key federal and state policy issues of interest to Exelon, crafting the company’s position on such issues, and developing strategies for achieving public policy objectives on behalf of Exelon’s customers and businesses.
 She also is responsible for managing the company’s wholesale market design advocacy in each of the regional markets where the company operates.

 Barrón received a juris doctor from the University of Houston Law Center and a bachelor of arts in political science from American University.